Maari (film): Critical reception

-Maari received polarized reviews from critics, who praised the music, production values, humour, and performances of Dhanush and Robo Shankar, while criticizing the director for making a routine masala fare and deviating from the offbeat comical tone of his previous two directorial ventures.
+Maari received mixed reviews from critics.

-Baradwaj Rangan wrote, "Save for the bits with Robo Shankar, the writing is shockingly ordinary — lots of tells, very little show...Does making a mass movie mean that you forget to make an interesting one?"
+Baradwaj Rangan wrote for The Hindu, "Save for the bits with Robo Shankar, the writing is shockingly ordinary — lots of tells, very little show...Does making a mass movie mean that you forget to make an interesting one?"
 The Times of India gave 2 out of 5 and wrote, "If you, like many others, had been excited about Maari after watching its trailer, be prepared for disappointment.
 Almost all the worst bits from the film are already in the trailer and the film clearly lacks the crackling energy that we see in the trailer.
 Maari largely feels like one huge build-up without any proper pay-off".
 NDTV wrote, "A couple of mass moments and some quirky humor apart, there's nothing in Maari to justify the much-anticipated Balaji Mohan- Dhanush collaboration".
 Indo-Asian News Service wrote, "the director isn't capable of delivering a wholesome commercial entertainer with some story, some heroism and some cliches a la Dhanush's recent blockbuster Vella Illa Pattathari.
 Except for the story, we get everything else from Maari, and that's the smallest concern of the movie", with the critic adding that "Dhanush saves a very ordinary film".

-Rediff gave 0.5 out of 5 and wrote, "Uninspiring and predictable, director Balaji Mohan's Maari is just another mass masala movie created to idolise its hero".
-The New Indian Express wrote, "The director's attempt to go ‘commercial’ this time, concentrating more on his hero than the script, backfires.
+Rediff.com gave 0.5 out of 5 and wrote, "Uninspiring and predictable, director Balaji Mohan's Maari is just another mass masala movie created to idolise its hero".
+The New Indian Express wrote, "The director's attempt to go 'commercial' this time, concentrating more on his hero than the script, backfires.
 The film gives a sense of Deja vu throughout, the real interesting moments very few and far between", calling the film "a painless tedious experience, meant for hardcore Dhanush fans".

-Behindwoods gave 1.5 out of 5 and stated "Maari is a very dummy masala flick made to satisfy the mass audience".
 Sify gave 1 out of 5 by saying Director Balaji Mohan has made the film with childish punch dialogues, slow-motion shots and an adrenaline flawless background score by Anirudh.
 It is a film that makes no bones, no pretenses about the fact that it is packaged for E audiences.

 Box office

-Maari collected 9 - 10.3 crore on its opening weekend (domestic) which was the highest for Dhanush.
-The film was released in 294 screens in Chennai, where it collected 1.61 crore, The film managed to cross 23 crore in three weeks of its release.
+Despite the release of Baahubali: The Beginning, Maari collected ₹20.1 crore in its opening weekend, the highest for a Dhanush film to that point.
+A week later, it reportedly grossed ₹50 crore.